fpeterek/image-analysis/README.md

 Note: I use a rolling release distribution, thus, I always have the latest version of CMake.
-I do not care for the latest CMake features as much, therefore, if your distribution does not yet have the latest CMake in it's repositories, it may be fine to relax the minimum CMake version requirement specified in the `CMakeLists.txt` file.
+I do not care for the latest CMake features as much, therefore, if your distribution does not yet have the latest CMake in its repositories, it may be fine to relax the minimum CMake version requirement specified in the `CMakeLists.txt` file.

 ## Run